psqlplus/psqlplus/README.rst

 macOS:
 ======

-The easiest way to install pgcli is using Homebrew.
+The easiest way to install psqlplus is using Homebrew.

 ::

-    $ brew install pgcli
+    $ brew install psqlplus

 Done!

-Alternatively, you can install ``pgcli`` as a python package using a package manager called called ``pip``.
+Alternatively, you can install ``psqlplus`` as a python package using a package manager called called ``pip``.
 You will need postgres installed on your system for this to work.